 Never heard of myelofibrosis?
 I hadn’t either.
-MF, along with polycythemia vera (PV), are part of a group of rare blood cancers called “myeloproliferative neoplasms (MPNs).”
-MF occurs when the bone marrow cells that produce blood cells are gradually replaced by scar tissue.
-Often, the spleen takes over blood cell production on the bone marrow’s behalf, which happened in my case, and caused my spleen to enlarge significantly.
-Other common and debilitating symptoms include fatigue, night sweats, itchy skin and bone/joint pain.
-Many patients suffering from MF like me have to take medication continuously and see a hematologist for frequent checkups and blood work.
+MF, along with polycythemia vera (PV), are part of a group of rare blood cancers called myeloproliferative neoplasms (MPNs).1 MF occurs when the bone marrow cells that produce blood cells are gradually replaced by scar tissue.2 Often, the spleen takes over blood cell production on the bone marrow’s behalf, which happened in my case and caused my spleen to enlarge significantly.2 Other common and debilitating symptoms include fatigue, night sweats, itchy skin and bone/joint pain.3 Many patients suffering from MF like me have to see a hematologist for frequent checkups and blood work.2

 Once my stomach pains subsided and the situation got more stable, I didn’t look like someone with cancer on the surface – but I felt like one.
-Knowing my condition was chronic, could be fatal and decrease my quality of life took a toll on my anxiety levels, and pushed me to realize and focus on what in life is really important.
-Although learning more about MF online and through my hematologists helped me come to terms with my condition, I still felt lost and alone.
-I found out quickly just how rare MPNs are – the community of those affected is small and dispersed across the world.
+Knowing my condition was chronic, could be fatal, and could also decrease my quality of life took a toll on my anxiety levels and pushed me to realize and focus on what in life is really important.
+Although learning more about MF online, and through my hematologists, helped me come to terms with my condition, I still felt lost and alone.
+I found out quickly just how rare MPNs are; the community of those affected is small and dispersed across the world.
 There weren’t many people who really understood what I was going through and how it impacted my daily life.

-This MPN Awareness Day on September 8th, I would like to make people notice a few things about living with a little-known, life-threating disease like MF:
+I would like people to learn three key takeaways about living with a little-known, life-threatening disease like MF:

-Looks can be deceiving – While it might not be obvious externally, people suffering from rare cancers often feel isolated and alone, and live with symptoms that can significantly reduce their quality of life.
+Looks can be deceiving.
+While it may not be obvious externally, people suffering from rare cancers often feel isolated and alone, and live with symptoms that can significantly reduce their quality of life.
 Caring, understanding and compassion from others around them can go a long way.